By Susan W. Sofronas, Client Services Managing Director, Wealth Advisor

 A multi-family office, acting as an advocate on your behalf, may also be a good source for an initial or periodic review of your accounts and their performance.
 As difficult as the idea of changing an advisor may seem at first, there are reasons why such a change is exactly the right course of action.
 Remember, change should be viewed in a positive light.
 It allows one to make adjustments, corrections, modifications and revisions, and to recalibrate, if necessary.
 It’s forward thinking and necessary, if families want to ensure their wealth and well-being for both the short and long term.

 This article was originally published in the February/March 2016 issue of Worth.

 View Susan’s bio.

 Email Susan at firstname.lastname@example.org

-Geller Family Office Services “GFOS” is an SEC registered investment advisor.
+Geller Advisors LLC is an SEC Registered Investment Advisor.
 Different types of investments involve varying degrees of risk.
-Therefore, it should not be assumed that future performance of any specific investment or investment strategy (including the investments and/or investment strategies recommended and/or undertaken by GFOS), or any non-investment related services, will be profitable, equal any historical performance level(s), or prove successful.
-GFOS is not a law firm, and no portion of its services should be construed as legal advice.
+Therefore, it should not be assumed that future performance of any specific investment or investment strategy (including the investments and/or investment strategies recommended and/or undertaken by Geller Advisors LLC), or any non-investment related services, will be profitable, equal any historical performance level(s), or prove successful.
+Geller Advisors LLC is not a law firm, and no portion of its services should be construed as legal advice.
 A copy of our written disclosure statement discussing our advisory services and fees is available on request.
 The scope of the services to be provided depends upon the terms of the engagement.